Marijon Ancich: Championship games

-Ancich gets Tustin High School into the championship game for Div.
-VI, bringing in a record of 13–0.
-This is the first time since 1933 that the Tillers have reached Game 14.
-They lost to Sunny Hills 7–3, giving Coach Devaney his 100th victory in front of 11,000 at Orange Coast College.
-An unprecedented 7 players receive First Team All-CIF awards.
+Ancich gets Tustin High School into the championship game for Division VI, bringing in a record of 13–0.
+This is the first time since 1933 that the Tillers have reached a CIF Southern Section final.
+They lost to Sunny Hills 7–3 in front of 11,000 at Orange Coast College.
+An unprecedented seven St. Paul players receive First Team All-CIF honors.